ceemxnny/.NET-MAUI-GoalFlow-Task-Tracker/README.md

 # GoalFlow - Task and Habit Tracker

 ## About The App
-This is a cross-platform mobile application built using .NET MAUI.
+This is a cross-platform mobile application built using C# and .NET MAUI.
 It serves as an efficient Task and Habit Tracker designed to help users manage their daily routines.
-The app goes beyond a simple to do list by integrating directly with native device hardware to track user's physical activity and provide physical feedback, ensuring a vert interactive user experience.
+The app goes beyond a simple to do list by integrating directly with native device hardware to track user's physical activity and provide physical feedback, ensuring a very interactive user experience.

 ## Application Features
 * **Task Dashboard & Steps:** A dynamic task list with interactive checkboxes and a real-time hardware step counter.